garth-c/python_forecasting/README.md

 # Python forecasting demo

 Project objective: create a 12 month forecast with random head count data that included ~23 years (282 months) of monthly history.
 Take the 12 month forecast and then back test it against the actual last 12 months of history to evaulate the accuracy.
-The specific methods used include a bidirectional LSTM model.
+The specific method used include a bidirectional LSTM model.
 For the bidirectional model, use TensorFlow as the back end tensor infrastructure.
 Also, this demo will use a time series generator to ingest the source data into batches and then feed it to the TensorFlow model for processing.

 ## data description
 - 282 months of random numbers representing head count for a fictional company